ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 This consists of two processes: filled pause prediction and speech synthesis.

-### Step 0: Preparation
+### Step 0: Preparation of pre-trained models

-First of all, prepare filled pause prediction model and speech synthesis model.
+First of all, prepare pre-trained filled pause prediction model and speech synthesis model.
 You can train a prediction model in [filledpause_prediction_group](https://github.com/ndkgit339/filledpause_prediction_group) and a speech synthesis model by using the script described below.
 Put the prediction model in ``./xxx`` and the speech synthesis model in ``./xxx``.
 You can see examples there.

 ### Step 1: Prediction